whiztler/ADF/README.md

 Above functions are as much optimized as possible and will not affect game play performance.

 Performance could be further optimized but this means that most functionality of ADF would be rewriten as functions.
-This will make it a lot harden for beginner (and semi advanced) mission makers.
+This will make it a lot harder for beginner (and semi advanced) mission makers.
 Therefore the choice was made to balance 'easy of use' with performance.
 <a name="MissionDevelopment"></a>
 ## Mission Development